mk270/whitakers-words/dictionary.md

 expressions, and it would only add a few percent in size.
 However, that would allow inconsistent spelling choices in a text.
 This seems to be contrary to the goals of a spell checker.
-It is probably better eventually to offer two seperate lists so that the user may select the option appropriate for his work.
+It is probably better eventually to offer two separate lists so that the user may select the option appropriate for his work.